A Lovely Planet contributors Sarah and James head to Thailand’s Andaman Coast. Here is their guide to the region.

-It was one of the most spectacular dive sites we have ever experienced, with average visibility of 25m.
-The amount of sea creatures in one place was just breathtaking!
+It was one of the most spectacular dive sites we have ever experienced, with an average visibility of 25m.
+The number of sea creatures in one place was just breathtaking!

 Koh Bon was another great dive site especially for a night dive, where Octopus & huge Moray Eels can be found hunting along with Lionfish using your flashlight to spot their prey, so watch out for them lurking close-by.